Lipschitz functions on topometric spaces: Abstract

 \section{Abstract}

-We study functions on topometric spaces which are both (metrically) Lipschitz and (topologically) continuous, using them in contexts where, in classical topology, ordinary continuous functions are used. \begin{enumerate} \item We define \emph{normal} topometric spaces and characterise them by analogues of Urysohn's Lemma and Tietze's Extension Theorem. \item We define \emph{completely regular} topometric spaces and characterise them by the existence of a topometric Stone-Čech compactification. \item For a compact topological space $X$, we characterise the subsets of $\cC(X)$ which can arise as the set of continuous $1$-Lipschitz functions with respect to a topometric structure on $X$. \end{enumerate}
+We study functions on topometric spaces which are both (metrically) Lipschitz and (topologically) continuous, using them in contexts where, in classical topology, ordinary continuous functions are used.
+We study the relations of such functions with topometric versions of classical separation axioms, namely, normality and complete regularity, as well as with completions of topometric spaces.
+We also recover a compact topometric space $X$ from the lattice of continuous $1$-Lipschitz functions on $X$, in analogy with the recovery of a compact topological space $X$ from the structure of (real or complex) functions on $X$.